 IN ADVANCE: MAKE BOWS

 One or two days ahead, make the little fondant bows so that they have some time to dry.
-Start by tinting your fondant lavender and light pink.

-Next, on a surface dusted lightly with powdered sugar, roll out a small portion of fondant very thinly.
+On a surface dusted lightly with powdered sugar, roll out a small portion of fondant very thinly.
 Using the small bow cutter, press firmly into the fondant and then shake the cutter back and forth gently to get a cleanly cut bow shape.

 Remove the fondant around the bow so that you have just the bow pieces remaining.